brejoc/filtra/README.md

 # Hacking on Filtra

+Step 1 is only is only needed for >= Go 1.10.
+With Go Modules dependencies are vendorized.

 1. Fetching the dependencies: `go get -d -v .`
 2. Running Filtra: `go run *.go`
 3. Access the metrics: `http://localhost:8080/metrics`